Hey Y’all, I’m finally doing it. I get so many questions about our Loft Space, so today I’m sharing a Fall Tour of the Loft.

 Relaxing Loft Area – Industrial Farmhouse Fall Decorations

-It has that heavy duty, industrial feel that screams industrial farmhouse.
+It has that heavy-duty, industrial feel that screams industrial farmhouse.

 Industrial Farmhouse Loft View

 The window gallery wall, located along the staircase, was created out of necessity.
-Unfortunately, an air exchange vent, had to be placed right in the focal point on the wall.
+Unfortunately, an air exchange vent had to be placed right in the focal point on the wall.

 You can see how we disguised it and more tips on Brilliant Ways to Hide that Ugly Vent and More.

 I couldn’t resist adding the little paper mache pumpkins to the steps.
 They add just a touch of color to the stairs for Fall.
+These velvet mini pumpkins would also look great.

 Thanks so much for stopping by today!
 I hope you enjoyed the tour.